Optable/optable-web-sdk/README.md

 ## Versioning

-When publishing its SDK, Optable follows [Semantic Versioning](https://semver.org/) conventions.
+The SDK follows [Semantic Versioning](https://semver.org/) conventions.
 You can therefore expect that there will not be any breaking API changes if you are tracking a particular major version.

 ## Domains and Cookies